 I felt a connection to one of Jamie Dornan’s songs and it inspired me to blog about him.
 I’ve since downloaded several songs by Sons of Jim and have been happily enjoying them. but I’ve hit a snag.
 I’m not exactly sure what the lyrics are to the chorus of My Burning Sun.
 I thought I knew what they were but then I ran across a set of lyrics on the net and…they’re different. the horror!

 So I set to work and kicked my obsessive self into over-drive, listening to the song over and over: stopping, jumping ahead, jumping behind.
-I sought the aid of friends and even my 10 year old daughter (who hears it my way, because she’s a smart cookie) yet we’re still at an impasse.
+I sought the aid of friends and even my 10 year old daughter, yet we’re still at an impasse.

 Here’s my dilemma (click on this link, if you feel like humoring me): during the chorus when the song says